Future of work

 As the famous goes, there is changes happening everyday in this technology world, redefining the requirements of workspace and so does the coworking industry is evolving accordingly.
 It’s time we rethink and reinvent the spaces that surround us and transform them into unique experiences as workplace is the place where we spend most of our time in a day.

-9 Trends that will shape future workplace
+9 Trends that will shape future of work

 - Unlike the 80s and 90s where average work tenure was between 25-30 years, these days the average is less than three years.
 Long-term employment is now a story of the past.
 Accordingly organizations are shifting their strategies.